sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 ====== Linux ======

  * Fedora 13 on x86 (64-bit).
 Tested on one or more of  [[http://build.sagemath.org/sage/buildslaves/eno-1|eno]], [[http://build.sagemath.org/sage/buildslaves/flavius-1|flavius]], [[http://build.sagemath.org/sage/buildslaves/lena-1|lena]], [[http://build.sagemath.org/sage/buildslaves/sextus-1|sextus]] or  [[http://build.sagemath.org/sage/buildslaves/taurus-1|taurus]]
- * Gentoo.
-The Sage on Gentoo project (http://github.com/cschwan/sage-on-gentoo) aimed at properly integrating Sage to the Gentoo system, so is quite different to how Sage builds on all other platforms.
-This is designed for end users, not developers.
-However, the a recent Sage should build from the source on Gentoo, but that would not be the normal way to use Sage on Gentoo.
  * openSUSE 11.1 on x86 (64-bit)  Tested on [[http://build.sagemath.org/sage/buildslaves/iras-1|iras]]
  * openSUSE 11.1 on Itanium (64-bit)  Tested on [[http://build.sagemath.org/sage/buildslaves/menas-1|menas]]
  * Redhat 5.3 on Intel Itanium (64-bit).
 Tested on [[http://build.sagemath.org/sage/buildslaves/cleo-1|cleo]]